-Click here to view the Chicago Public Schools’ minimum health requirements and forms to ensure your child may be enrolled at South Loop Elementary School.
+Click here for information about student health forms.
+You can also view the Chicago Public Schools’ minimum health requirements and forms to ensure your child may be enrolled at South Loop Elementary School.

 The CPS site outlines key dates and forms around dental, vision, physical exams, and immunizations.
 A copy of these completed forms should be provided to the school nurse in person (mailbox located in the Main Office) or by fax 773-534-8689.